Frequently Asked Questions

 What to expect during your first visit?

-Pelvic health physiotherapy starts with an assessment, including a discussion of the problem you are seeking help with, what you want to improve, and your medical history.
+Answer: Pelvic health physiotherapy starts with an assessment, including a discussion of the problem you are seeking help with, what you want to improve, and your medical history.
 Depending on what was discussed, the physiotherapist may want to perform physical tests and measures such as watching how you move, testing your strength, and range of motion.
 We often recommend an internal and external pelvic floor examination.
 However, any examination is optional and based upon your comfort.
 After the assessment, the physiotherapist will discuss her findings and offer treatment plan options to help resolve any impairments such as weakness, tightness, postural alignment, and breathing.
 Treatment may include exercises, manual therapy, and a home program.